aurora-is-near/AIPs/AIPs/aip-8.md

 Var: 1676081056997748500
 SD : 1294635491.9427123

-#### Analisis
+#### Analysis

 Tests 1 and 2 are focused on executing transactions on the same block, which is the most common case as only one transaction triggers the change in block height.
 For these the average increase observed (delta ave) is less than 0.4  Tgas, and the maximums are less than 0.6 Tgas.

-Tests 3 and 4 are focused on executing a transaction on a block height change, that triggers the block hashchain computation, which is most extensive one.
-Both show an average and max increases of less than 0.6 Tgas.
+Tests 3 and 4 are focused on executing a transaction on a block height change, that triggers the block hashchain computation, which is the most extensive one.
+Both show average and max increases of less than 0.6 Tgas.

 An increase of 0.6 Tgas is a small amount so we should be fine.
 For reference, the transaction gas limit is 300 Tgas.